wwojciech/stratallo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-# Optimum Sample Allocation in Stratified Sampling with `stratallo` Package
+# Optimum Sample Allocation in Stratified Sampling with `stratallo`

 <!-- badges: start -->
 <!-- badges: end -->

-Functions in this package provide solution to classical problem in survey methodology - an optimum sample allocation in stratified sampling schemes.
-In this context, the optimal allocation is in the classical Tschuprov-Neyman’s sense and it satisfies additional lower or upper bounds restrictions imposed on sample sizes in strata.
+Functions in this package provide solution to classical problem in survey methodology - an optimum sample allocation in stratified sampling.
+In this context, the optimal allocation is in the classical Tchuprov-Neyman’s sense and it satisfies additional lower or upper bounds restrictions imposed on sample sizes in strata.
 There are few different algorithms available to use, and one them is based on popular sample allocation method that applies Neyman allocation to recursively